 You must keep your information updated.
 In each document name, I include the day I scanned it, and the expiration date.
 Its makes for a long file name, but I can tell at a glance when something needs to be replaced.
 For example, a driver’s license could be named: “DriversLicense_03.01.16_Exp03.02.2022”.

 Consider keeping the drive with a spare credit card or cash.
 In the event something awful happens (like losing your home) it’ll help you get by the first few days.
 More likely, it’ll save you from thumbing through a bunch of papers for that one random thing you thought you’d never need.
-As a bonus, if you need to email something, it’s already in PDF format so you can fire it off ASAP.
+If you need to email something, it’s already in PDF format so you can fire it off ASAP.

 Here is a sample list of items you may want to keep on your back up drive.
 It’s not an exhaustive list, as all our needs are different.
 Hopefully it will jog your memory or serve as a starting point.